BryanKCodes/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current implementation):**
   Uses a greedy algorithm that prioritizes rank within each role and checks for champion conflicts.
     - *Pros:* Simple, predictable, and efficient (O(n log n) for sorting + O(n) for team formation).
-    - *Pros:* Ensures teams are balanced by rank since highest-ranked players are selected first.
+    - *Pros:* Creates consistent rank-ordered teams where Team 1 gets the highest-ranked players, Team 2 gets the next-highest-ranked players, etc. This is useful for organizing scrimmages by skill level.
     - *Cons:* May not find an optimal solution if champion conflicts are complex.
 The algorithm stops when it cannot form a complete team, even if rearranging persons might allow more teams.

 - **Alternative 2:**